Aspens in Snow

 Select the intended use in the license box, then add the image to your cart.
 Checkout and pay by credit card or PayPal.
 You will receive a link to the high-resolution image by email immediately upon checkout.

 - Non-Profit License: For use by registered 501(c)(3) non-profit organizations.
+Non-profit licenses are available to conservation organizations free of charge.
+Contact firstname.lastname@example.org for an access code.
 Federal, state and local governments may use the non-profit license for non-commercial applications.